jsummers/deark/technical.md

 when reading such files, but it might echo the ill-formed string to the terminal, resulting in ill-formed terminal output.

+## Executable output files ##

+Most file attributes (such as file ownership) are ignored when extracting files, but Deark does try to maintain the "executable" status of output files, for formats which store this attribute.
+The Windows version of Deark does not use this information, except when writing to a ZIP file.

+This is a simple yes/no flag.
+It does not distinguish between owner-executable and world-executable, for example.

 ## Modification times ##

 In certain cases, Deark tries to maintain the modification time of the original